micz/wp-art-gallery/readme.txt

 It's possible also to define a custom CSS in your template folder to customize completely the gallery.

-See the plugin in action here: http://micz.it/...
+See the plugin in action here: http://micz.it/wordpress-plugin-art-gallery/gallery-example/

 == Installation ==

 1. Upload the folder `wp-art-gallery` and all its files to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. Insert the shortcode [mz_artg] in the page you want to show the gallery.
+1. Insert the shortcode [mz_artg] in the page you want to show the gallery on.
+More info on the shortcode options are available on the plugin settings page.

 == Frequently Asked Questions ==